mcabbott/NamedPlus.jl/README.md

 [![Build Status](https://travis-ci.org/mcabbott/NamedPlus.jl.svg?branch=master)](https://travis-ci.org/mcabbott/NamedPlus.jl)

-This package exists to try out ideas for [NamedDims.jl](https://github.com/invenia/NamedDims.jl), to see what's useful. `NamedDims` is a lightweight package which attaches names to the dimensions/indices/axes of arrays.
+This package exists to try out ideas for (or for use with) [NamedDims.jl](https://github.com/invenia/NamedDims.jl) to see what's useful. `NamedDims` is a lightweight package which attaches names to the dimensions/indices/axes of arrays.